Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{EH Input/Output Relationship}

-The main parameters impacting the performance of EH circuits are sensitivity, saturation, and conversion efficiency.
+The main parameters impacting the performance of EH circuits are sensitivity, saturation, and CE.
 Sensitivity refers to the minimum magnitude or change in the input signal required for the EH circuit to produce a usable electric signal.
 Saturation, on the other hand, occurs when the circuit reaches maximum output and thus the harvested power is independent of any input power increase.
-Both sensitivity and saturation metrics correspond to absolute values of power or energy, while the EH conversion efficiency is defined as the ratio of the output electrical power to the total input power.
-Notably, the conversion efficiency is a non-linear function of the input power, and it is common in EH datasheets to include input-output power transfer curves under different settings and emphasize the maximum achievable conversion efficiency (MACE).
-Notice that in WET systems, one can exploit the fact that the conversion efficiency depends on the operating conditions, such as the operating frequency, incident energy, and distance to the source, to drive the EH circuits to their maximum conversion efficiency.
+Both sensitivity and saturation metrics correspond to absolute values of power or energy, while the EH CE is defined as the ratio of the output to the total input power.
+Notably, CE is a non-linear function of the input power, and EH datasheets commonly include input-output power transfer curves under different settings and emphasize the maximum achievable CE (hereinafter referred to as max CE).
+Notice that in WET systems, one can exploit the fact that CE depends on the operating conditions, such as the operating frequency, incident energy, and distance to the source, to drive the EH circuits to their maximum CE.